Our recommendations are made independently through Research & Testing. We may receive commissions from purchases made via our links.

 2550 ml

 Instead of a small trap door like on a pitcher, the UltraMax features a lid with two flap openings.
-You can add water without taking the whole unit out of the fridge, by pulling the dispenser to the front until you can open up the small flap.
-Most people take the whole unit out to refill, however, and the lack of grippy parts on its two sides make the process a little awkward.
+You can add water without taking the whole unit out of the fridge, by pulling the dispenser forward until you can open up the small flap.
+Most people take the whole unit out to refill, however, no grippy parts on the sides makes this a little awkward.

 The reservoir has a whopping capacity of 2550 ml, and you have to refill twice before the lower tank is full.